The Restorative Approach and Bullying Prevention

 Focus on wrongdoer becomes focus on those harmed and those who cause harm.

 Exclusionary punishment for the harmer becomes accountability for harm done and responsibility for “making it right”.

 Ultimately creating a safer more productive learning environment

 Chuck Saufler received a M.Ed. from Northeastern University in Community Mental Health in 1979.
-He was coordinator of the Maine Project Against Bullying and was the lead trainer for bullying education at the Maine Law and Civics Education Program, University of Maine School of Law from 2000-2009.
-Since2009 he has been a trainer/consultant with the Restorative School Practices Collaborative of Maine, the International Institute for Restorative Practices and the Restorative Justice Project of Mid-coast Maine.
-He has presented trainings nationally and internationally on Bullying Prevention and Restorative Practices in schools.
+He was coordinator of the Maine Project Against Bullying and was the lead educational consultant for bullying education at the Maine Law and Civics Education Program, University of Maine School of Law from 2000-2009.
+Since 2009 he has been a trainer/consultant with the Restorative School Practices Collaborative of Maine, the International Institute for Restorative Practices and the Restorative Justice Project of Mid-coast Maine.
+He has presented trainings nationally and internationally on Bullying Prevention, School climate Improvement and Restorative Practices in schools.
 He is also a founding member of the International Bullying Prevention Association and is drawn to this work by a firm belief that fostering healthy relationships through prevention and early intervention are our best hope of creating a civil society for future generations.